sidharthpatel/post-it-frontend/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You can add `--open` to automatically navigate to the `http://localhost:4200/` address.

+## Backend Server
+Run `npm run start:server` to run the backend nodemon server.
+This server will automatically connect to an active mongoDB database and return `connection successful` in the terminal.
+If the database connection fails, it will return `connection failed`.

 ## Code scaffolding